-- A firm has 2 secretaries: one answers 10 calls an hour; while the other only answers 6, but works twice as long.
-If 4 calls are answered in a particular hour, what is the probability that the better secretary (10/h) was on duty? - Now they appoint another 2 secretaries and observe that they manage to answer 4 and 5 calls an hour respectively, even though they both work 20% longer than the one who answers only 6.
+- A firm has 2 secretaries: one answers 12 calls an hour; while the other only answers 8, but works twice as many hours.
+If 4 calls are answered in a particular hour, what is the probability that the better secretary (12/h) was on duty? - Now they appoint another 2 secretaries and observe that they manage to answer 4 and 6 calls an hour respectively, even though they both work 20% longer than the one who answers 8.
 If 9 calls are answered in a particular hour, what is the probability of each secretary being on duty? - In a T-shaped maze, a laboratory animal is given a choice of going to the left and getting food or going to the right and receiving a mild electric shock.
 Assume that before any conditioning (in trial number 1) animals are equally likely to go to the left or to the right.
 After having received food on a particular trial, the probabilities of going to the left and right become 0.6 and 0.4, respectively, on the following trial.
 However, after receiving a shock on a particular trial, the probabilities of going to the left and right on the next trial are 0.8 and 0.2, respectively.
-What is the probability that the animal will turn left on trial number 3?
-[Hint: this isn't Bayes.]
+What is the probability that the probability that the probability is the probability that the probability is the probability that the probability the probability that the probability the probability that the probability the probability that the probability the pr